Alex23rodriguez/AdventOfCode/2023/06/problem.md

 * Hold the button for *`4` milliseconds*.
 After its remaining 3 milliseconds of travel time, the boat will have gone *`12` millimeters*.
 * Hold the button for *`5` milliseconds*, causing the boat to travel a total of *`10` millimeters*.
 * Hold the button for *`6` milliseconds*, causing the boat to travel a total of *`6` millimeters*.
 * Hold the button for *`7` milliseconds*.
 That's the entire duration of the race.
 You never let go of the button.
-The boat can't move until you let you of the button.
+The boat can't move until you let go of the button.
 Please make sure you let go of the button so the boat gets to move. *`0` millimeters*.

 Since the current record for this race is `9` millimeters, there are actually `*4*` different ways you could win: you could hold the button for `2`, `3`, `4`, or `5` milliseconds at the start of the race.